Vitamin D – Defense for your immune system

 Could Vitamin D be the best defense against colds, flu and other infections?
 Colds and flu abound in winter when Vitamin D levels are the lowest.
 I had the privilege of attending a lecture on one of the world’s experts on Vitamin D, Dr. Michael Holick and he confirmed a lot of what I have been reading and practicing regarding Vitamin D. Here are a few important facts:

 • You cannot make Vitamin D in winter above a latitude of 35N (Alburquerque, NM, Charlotte, NC, Kyoto, Japan, Kirkuk, Iraq, Nicosia, Cyprus).

-• Studies show that Vitamin D supplementation reduced the incidence of respiratory infections in adults to half and school children given 1200 IU of Vitamin D had almost half the rate of flu as those who did not take Vitamin D.
+- Studies show that Vitamin D supplementation reduced the incidence of respiratory infections in adults to half.
+Furthermore, school children given 1200 IU of Vitamin D had almost half the rate of flu as those who did not take Vitamin D.

 It is important to take a Vitamin D3 supplement, have adequate nutrition and have your levels measured by your doctor.
 Having a strong immune system is important to ward off infection and along with coughing and sneezing into your elbow and washing your hands to prevent spread, you can build immunity internally.
 Have a healthy New Year.